 We have not heard of a link between low levels of vitamin D and angular cheilitis.
 We did find one fascinating study, however, demonstrating that a vitamin D ointment called calcipotriol (Dovonex) that is used to treat psoriasis worked extremely well to treat a somewhat similar condition called leukoplakia (white patches on gums or tongue).

 Doctors also believe that a fungal infection (Candida albicans) may contribute to both angular cheilitis and leukoplakia.
 Bacteria may also play a role in the lesions in the corner of the mouth.
 That may be why Listerine with its high alcohol content and anti-fungal essential oils may help some people.
-Here are some other stories from visitors to this site:

 “I used to suffer from these painful, raw cracks in corners of my mouth.
 My dentist suggested I use an inexpensive over-the-counter anti-fungus cream (such as athlete’s foot cream).
 Within a week the cracks healed, and I haven’t been bothered since.”

-“I have had angular cheilitis for about a year and a half now.
-I went to my Dr. after 3 months of trying numerous things to heal my mouth.
+“I have had angular cheilitis for about a year and a half.
+I went to my doctor after 3 months of trying numerous things to heal my mouth.
 I told her that I thought it was angular cheilitis after researching it.
 She laughed at me and said that the last time she saw something like that, it was an allergy to some food.
 She gave me an antibiotic which did nothing and then another prescription (I don’t even remember what it was) that also did nothing.
 I was miserable.

 “I went for my regular dental check up and told my dentist.
-She told me that it was angular cheilitis and gave me a prescription for nystatin and triamcinolone acetonide.
+She told me that it was angular cheilitis and gave me a prescription for nystatin [a prescription antifungal] and triamcinolone acetonide.
 It cleared it up right away.
 She also told me that many people that get this seem to be low in iron.
 I had already started taking a multivitamin with iron.
 The medication cleared it up but it continually comes back.
 I would really like to get rid of it for good.
 I take Vitamin B Complex every morning and a multivitamin with iron at night.

-“I have tried all kinds of “remedies” including: apple cider vinegar on the corners of my mouth, Mentholatum on them, changing my toothbrush and my toothpaste, using moisturizer on my lips, cold sore medication, and anything else I’ve read.
+“I have tried all kinds of ‘remedies’ including: apple cider vinegar on the corners of my mouth, Mentholatum on them, changing my toothbrush and my toothpaste, using moisturizer on my lips, cold sore medication, and anything else I’ve read.
 This condition is miserable and I would love to get rid of it permanently.”